MicrosoftDocs/m365copilot-docs/docs/publish.md

 ---
 title: Publish Microsoft 365 Copilot Extensibility Solutions
-description: Learn how to distribute Microsoft 365 Copilot agents, plugins, and Graph connectors to your organization or the Microsoft Commercial Marketplace.
+description: Learn how to distribute Microsoft 365 Copilot agents, plugins, and Microsoft Graph connectors to your organization or the Microsoft Commercial Marketplace.
 author: erikadoyle
 ms.author: edoyle
 ms.topic: conceptual